wsydney76/craft-properties-field/README.md

 ![Field input](images/field-input2.jpg)
 ![Field settings](images/field-settings2.jpg)

-(This kind of setup is actually one of the main use cases for this plugin, as it allows to add/remove/rearrange properties consistently without creating a myriad of fields/matrix blocks.)
+This kind of setup is actually one of the main use cases for this plugin, as it allows to add/remove/rearrange properties consistently without creating a myriad of fields/matrix blocks.

+See the [Templating](#templating) section for more details on how to output/search this in your templates.

 ## Storage

 The field stores the data posted from the edit form "as-is" in a JSON field (just date fields are converted to ISO format).

 This means that all values are stored as strings, including numbers and element ids.
 Lightswitch values are stored as `"1"` or `""`.

 ````json
 {